 - Employee does not agree with the expected standards of behaviour

-- Employee has an illness or personal circumstances
+- Employee has an illness or other personal circumstances

 - Employee does not take the process seriously

-As a manager it is important you follow a robust process that will help avoid any nasty industrial issues.
-Make sure you can tick off the following when conducting performance management.
+As a manager, it is important you follow a robust process that will help avoid any nasty industrial issues.
+Make sure you can tick off the following eight points when conducting performance management.

 - Set clear performance expectations and objectives

-- Ensure your employees understand the expected standard of performance
+- Make sure your employees understand the expected standard of performance

 - Make sure you have provided your employee with the tools they need to complete their job

-- Effectively manage poor performance in a timely manner
+- Manage poor performance in a timely manner

 - Set achievable and fair performance standards